Concordia University Wisconsin

-Concordia University Wisconsin (CUW) is a private Lutheran university in Mequon, Wisconsin.
-It is part of the eight-member Concordia University System operated by the Lutheran Church–Missouri Synod (LCMS).
+Concordia University Wisconsin (CUW) is a private Lutheran university in Mequon, Wisconsin, United States.
+It is part of the Concordia University System operated by the Lutheran Church–Missouri Synod (LCMS).

-The university is a coeducational institution accredited by the Higher Learning Commission, offering 78 undergraduate majors and minors, 17 graduate programs, eight accelerated adult education programs, and three doctoral/professional programs, as well as accelerated evening and e-learning programs.
-Doctoral degrees are offered in pharmacy, physical therapy, and nursing practice.
-CUW also has 10 classroom centers providing community outreach with full adult education and post-graduate programs.
-CUW's School of Pharmacy is one of three pharmacy schools in Wisconsin—the others being University of Wisconsin–Madison and Medical College of Wisconsin.

-The university is organized into five schools or colleges: the School of Education, the School of Business and Legal Studies, the School of Human Services, the School of Arts and Sciences, and the School of Adult and Continuing Education.

-In 2013, Concordia University Wisconsin merged with Concordia University Ann Arbor (CUAA) to be collectively known as CUWAA.
+The university is organized into six constituent schools in arts and science, business, education, health professions, nursing, and pharmacy.
+The university had an enrollment of about 5,000 undergraduate and graduate students in 2022.
+It is accredited by the Higher Learning Commission.

 History

 In the spring of 1881, the Wisconsin, Illinois, and Minnesota districts of the LCMS decided to open a gymnasium in Milwaukee.
 The resulting school was opened that September at Trinity Evangelical Lutheran Church in downtown Milwaukee.
 Classes were taught in the basement of the building, with only 13 students in attendance.
 A year of instruction was added each year through 1890, making a total of four years.
 Students had to transfer to Concordia College in Fort Wayne, Indiana, for their fifth and sixth years.

 One year after opening, the college, known then as Concordia College, purchased approximately 8 acre nearby to erect a permanent facility.
 The college was located between 31st and 33rd Streets and State Street and Highland Boulevard in Milwaukee until 1983.
 That campus is now owned and operated by the Forest County Potawatomi Community (the owners of the Potawatomi Hotel & Casino).

 In 1887, the three districts transferred ownership to the LCMS itself.
 The fifth and sixth year of instruction were added in 1890.

 For the first 83 years, from its inception to 1964, the college featured a classical education with a pre-theology emphasis.
 Its main mission was to prepare young men for pastoral careers in the LCMS.
 Originally, graduates matriculated to Concordia Seminary in St. Louis, Missouri, for an additional four years of divinity studies, leading to ordination within the Lutheran Church.

 Prior to the fall of 1964, the combination high school and junior college operated as a male-only institution.
 Even after women students were accepted in the junior college program for the first time that fall, the high school and the pre-seminary program continued to restrict admissions to men.